sebastiencarceles/companydata-api-docs/source/includes/_resources.md

 }
 ```

-A `Company` has the following fields:
+A `FullCompany` has the following fields:

 Field | Type | Optional | Description
 ----- | ---- | -------- | -----------